SeasonDepth/SeasonDepth/README.md

 # SeasonDepth
+## Paper
-##Paper "Cross-Season Monocular Depth Prediction under Multiple Environments" (submitted to ECCV 2020)
+"Cross-Season Monocular Depth Prediction under Multiple Environments" (submitted to ECCV 2020)
-Code and the dataset will be available soon.
+## Code and dataset
+will be available soon.